gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

 #### Seasonally adjusted data
 If the seasonal component is removed from the original data, the resulting values are the "seasonally adjusted" data.
 For an additive decomposition, the seasonally adjusted data are given by ```y - S```, and for multiplicative data, the seasonally adjusted values are obtained by using ```y/S```.
+## Moving averages
+The classical method of time series decomposition originated in the 1920s and was widely used until the 1950s.
+It still forms the basis of many time series decomposition methods, so it is important to understand how it works.
+The first step in a classical decomposition is to use a moving average method to estimate the trend-cycle, so we begin by discussing moving averages.